Nab-88/social-graphs-and-interactions/index.md

 Below we can see wordclouds for Bilbo and Saruman

+> Wordclouds are images containing the words that characters are more frequently saying.
+The size of the word depends of number of time it is pronounced.

 ![alt text](./assets/wordclouds/bilbo_wc.png "Most frequent words for Bilbo")

 ![alt text](./assets/wordclouds/saruman_wc.png "Most frequent words for Saruman")